-Bread dough, yeast dough, brioche dough.. all kind of scary to me… They seem to be difficult to make, raise, bake.
+Bread dough, yeast dough, brioche dough… all kind of scary to me… They might be difficult to make, raise, bake.
 BUT it’s just a matter of finding the right recipe.
 And my dear friend and blogger Belma is a pro when it comes to baking!
 So here they are, Belma’s pull-apart muffins with chocolate chips.

-Yes, I mean, how gorgeous do this little things look?!
+Yes, I mean, how gorgeous do these little things look?!
 And seriously, making them was a breeze, even for someone scared of brioche dough like me!

 So, what do you think, are you going to give it a try?
 Great!
 (I am pretty sure your answer is yes!).
 Then let’s move on to the recipe: